crossplane/crossplane/design/one-pager-generic-usage-type.md

 Cluster’s connection details - it uses them as Provider credentials.
 If the EKS Cluster is deleted before the Helm Release the Helm Release controller becomes unable to connect to its Provider in order to delete the Release.
-In practice the Release External Resource (ER) was implicitly deleted along with the GKE Cluster - there’s actually no work left for the Helm release controller to do - but it cannot know that.
+In practice the Release External Resource (ER) was implicitly deleted along with the EKS Cluster - there’s actually no work left for the Helm release controller to do - but it cannot know that.
 This results in the Helm Release MR being ‘orphaned’ in a pending deletion that can never be satisfied.